Coleus: benefits, dosage, contraindications

 ✪✪✪✪✪

-The consumption of coleus root or tuber may decrease blood pressure in hypertensive patients.
+Consumption of coleus root or tuber would lower blood pressure in hypertensive patients.

 Posologie